McAuliffe uses state PAC to help Iowa, New Hampshire Dems

 Campaign finance reports show McAuliffe's PAC raised $300,000 in the second half of 2018 after raising no money in his first six months out of office.
 The PAC's spending included money for staff, travel and donations to the Democratic parties in Iowa and New Hampshire — both early voting states in presidential primaries.

-Using the PAC to explore a presidential run would be illegal, but McAuliffe spokeswoman Crystal Carson said it was used to help support candidates and parties who share the former governor's values.
+Using the PAC to explore a presidential run would be illegal, but McAuliffe spokeswoman Crystal Carson said it has been used to help support candidates and parties who share the former governor's values.

 Major donors include BET founder Robert Johnson and tobacco giant Altria.